 In the Whole Health visit with Matt, his team learns that he has a good deal of social support, including his wife, his parents, and a brother, as well as a few good friends.
 He was previously invited but declined participating in a support group.
 He is given information on therapeutic journaling and breathing exercises and is referred to a therapist to address some of his chronic issues.

 In a follow up visit, he notes he has been talking about his struggles with his therapist and has worked on telling his story through therapeutic journaling.
-Although this helped his PTSD, it did not resolve all of his symptoms.
+Although this helped his PTSD, it did not resolve all his symptoms.
 His therapist went on to use EMDR, and he is doing much better with his trauma-related nightmares and alcohol use.
 His symptoms have improved over a period of months, and he is feeling more hopeful.

 Matt continues to work with his therapist on learning and incorporating other mind-body skills for his concerns.
 He addresses the irritability with his family by learning a combination of relaxation and imagery.
 Prior to getting out of the car to go into his home, he now practices slow, deep breathing for 5-10 minutes and invokes a calming image of himself relaxed at his hunting cabin.
 He then imagines taking that calm into his home, with the intention of enjoying the noise, love, and chaos of his small children clamoring to spend time with him.
 He extends his imagery to see himself maintaining the calm throughout the entire evening and feeling good about how he is with his family.

 Matt is fortunate that his therapist is also competent in hypnosis and has been utilizing evidence-based, gut-centered hypnosis and CBT with him.
 His diarrhea has improved, and he is feeling calmer overall.
 He is practicing the skills he learned during his hypnosis session by using a recording at home.
 He is monitoring stressful thoughts with CBT worksheets.
-At times, he is able to become aware of and dispute the unhelpful thoughts he has, including, “I can’t handle this.”
+At times, he can become aware of and dispute the unhelpful thoughts he has, including, “I can’t handle this.”
 He changes this thought to, “This isn’t easy, but I can deal with it.”
 He is focused now on letting his thoughts support the positive actions he is trying to take in moving on with his life.

 His therapist and physician were concerned about his continuing headaches.
 His physician referred him to a health psychologist who specializes in biofeedback.
-Matt engaged in 6 treatment sessions before the headaches lessened.
+Matt engaged in six treatment sessions before the headaches lessened.
 The biofeedback therapist reinforced the breathing skills learned from his original provider.
 The biofeedback intervention included surface electromyographic (EMG) training to decrease muscular contraction, especially in his jaw and neck, as well thermal biofeedback, which focuses attention on body temperature.

 Matt found that using the power of his mind led him to feel more in control of his life and his symptoms.
 He maintains an ongoing practice of the imagery, relaxation, and cognitive strategies, as he finds them helpful in his work and family life.